 Black Swan Logo

 In March of 1921, under the laws of the state of Delaware and using about $30,000 in borrowed capital, Harry Herbert Pace organized the Pace Phonograph Corporation, Inc. The company’s first office was his home on West 138th Street, New York.
 Pace did not have an easy time entering the record business.
-White record companies threw up obstacles to keep him out, when he attempted to use a local pressing company, a large white company purchased the plant and would not do business with him.
-He was able to get a local studio to record, but had to send the master to a pressing plant located in Port Washington, Wisconsin.
+White record companies threw up obstacles to keep him out when he attempted to use a local pressing company, a largely white company purchased the plant and would not do business with him.
+He was able to get a local studio to record but had to send the master to a pressing plant located in Port Washington, Wisconsin.

-Finally after about six weeks with all the preliminary work and all the necessary ingredients in place, recording laboratories, wrapping paper, and corrugated board, he began to manufacture Black Swan Records.
+Finally, after about six weeks with all the preliminary work and all the necessary ingredients in place, recording laboratories, wrapping paper, and corrugated board, he began to manufacture Black Swan Records.
 The name Black Swan was used to honor the talents of Elizabeth Taylor Greenfield, a remarkable Negro singer known as "The Black Swan."
 Pace designed the logo.
 In advertising with the African American press, Pace stressed the race issue, saying, "The only genuine colored records, others are only passing for colored."
 Among the earliest employees was Fletcher Henderson, the labels pianist and bandleader who became the recording manager, and William Grant Still, the classical composer and orchestra leader who was the new firm’s musical director.

 The first three releases, probably recorded in April of 1921 and issued in May, featured C. Carroll Clarke, from Denver, a baritone known to sing ballads and with a good reputation among high-class Negro patrons; Katie Crippen, a vaudevillian who sang Blues; and Revella Hughes, a soprano and vocal teacher who was very popular among the highbrow New York area clients.
 Other regularly used musicians during that period included: Joe Smith, Cornet; George Brashear, Trombone; Edgar Campbell, Clarinet; Cordy Williams, Charlie Dixon, Banjo; and "Chink" Johnson, Trombone/Tubas.
-William Grant Still played several instruments: Oboe, Violin, Cello, Clarinet, Saxophone, Banjo and others.
+William Grant Still played several instruments: Oboe, Violin, Cello, Clarinet, Saxophone, Banjo, and others.

-Black Swan’s early releases were straight songs or novelty numbers; their blues selections had not been done in blues style.
+Black Swan’s early releases were straight songs or novelty numbers; their blues selections had not been done in the blues style.
 This changed in the summer of their first year when Ethel Waters came to the rescue of the company.
 The success of Black Swan’s "Down Home Blues" sung by Waters, led to the formation of the Black Swan Troubadours, a group led by Henderson and Waters that toured the South promoting the label; hence, the company was doing better by the fall of 1921.
 The successes experienced by the tour alerted the competition of the market.
 Unfortunately, at the time of this success, Black Swan got a break to record and sign Bessie Smith, who would later become a legend as the "Queen of the Blues."
-Pace, upon hearing her sing one night, decided that she was too "nitty gritty" for his taste.
+Pace, upon hearing her sing one night, decided that she was too "nitty-gritty" for his taste.